eckelcu/draft-ietf-shmoo-hackathon/README.md

 ## Code

-There is no code directly associated with this Internet-Draft.

 Code associated with IETF Hackathons is available in the [IETF-Hackathon](https://github.com/ietf-hackathon) GitHub organization.

-Code associated with IETF Hackathon projects is often listed in the description of each project on the Hackathon wiki that exists for each Hackathon.
+Code associated with IETF Hackathon projects is often identified in the project descriptions on the Hackathon wiki.
 Information about each Hackathon, including its wiki, is available at <https://www.ietf.org/how/runningcode/hackathons/>.